xiaoyang-sde/knowledge-base/docs/computer-science/computer-systems/index.md

 ## Hardware Organization

-- The buses are electrical conduits that transmit bytes of information bewteen the components.
+- The buses are electrical conduits that transmit bytes of information between the components.
 Buses are designed to transfer fixed-size chunks of bytes known as words.
 - The I/O devices are the system's connection to the external world.
 Each I/O device is connected to the I/O bus through either a controller or an adapter.
 - The main memory is a temporary storage device that holds both a program and the data it manipulates while the processor is executing the program.
 It consists of a collection of DRAM chips and is organized as a linear array of bytes.
 - The CPU is the engine that executes instructions stored in the main memory.